OriginTrail/ReadTheDocs/source/network-structure.rst

 Network structure
 ===================

-The network layer takes care of the accessibility and data governance of the underlying data layer.
-It consists of network nodes which all contain parts of the decentralized database and store graphs of the data.
+The network layer takes care of the node communication and network lookups of the underlying data layer.
 Access to the data is achieved through the provided data exchange API.

-The peer to peer network is built on a distributed hash table based on Kademlia which is responsible for efficient routing within the network.
-The messages between peers are signed, while the Kademlia node ID presents a valid Ethereum address which the node is able to spend from.
+The peer to peer network is built based on S/Kademlia which is responsible for efficient routing within the network.
+The messages between peers are signed, while the Kademlia node ID presents the OriginTrail Node ID, contained in the node Profile.
 This enforces long-term identity and helps with Kademlia routing and Eclipse attacks.

 The peer-to-peer decentralized network operates as a serverless supply chain data storage, validation and serving network with built in fault-tolerance, DDoS resistance, tamper-proof resistance and self-sustaining based on the incentive system explained in this document.

 The intention of this paper is to document the research findings and mechanics behind the incentive model of OriginTrail, as well as to